samcrow/xplm-sys/README.md

 ## SDK versions ##

-This crate supports SKD version 3.0, which is supported on X-Plane 11.0 and later.
+This crate supports SDK version 3.0.3, which is supported on X-Plane 11.50 and later.
+Plugins can be used with earlier X-Plane versions as long as they do not use newer APIs.

 ## Documentation ##